 Reasonable expectations; which one plays out

 Introduction— Coastal estuaries exhibit variability in the seawater carbonate system, with implications for calcifying inhabitants.
 For example, biogeochemical processing and river inflows can create deviations in total alkalinity (TA) from open-ocean values (Fassenberger et al. 2016, Montagna et al. 2018, Hunt).
 Likewise, salinities (S) can be modulated (ref.).
 Estuarine conditions are also temporally complex, with TA and salinity changing abruptly, often in conjunction with storms or seasonal shifts, and then persisting for days to months (Ricart et al. 2021, others).
 Such dynamics require that sessile calcifiers conform to new conditions and then endure them for sometimes extended durations.
 Given the multi-faceted extent to which seawater conditions dictate physiological and ecological performance of marine calcifiers (Hofmann and Todgham 2010, Gaylord et al. 2015), investigating responses to variation in TA and salinity deserves detailed attention.

-Substantial effort has documented how calcifier growth can be disrupted by perturbations to thecarbonate system.
-Some have emphasized the temporal nature of perturbed conditions, both within and across life stages, finding that the nature of exposure (statis vs fluctuating) and the life-stage at exposure (X vs X) can influence future growth performance (cite).
-A gap remains in our understanding of the degree to which responses may vary, between the initial period following exposure and a latent period, after an individual has experienced the new seawater condition for multiple weeks’ time.
-Following exposure to new conditions, many calcifiers conform their internal fluids to match external conditions, creating physiological trade-offs between investing energy into maintenance versus growth (shell or tissue).
-As such, overall patterns of net growth to variable conditions could look similar in individuals that, in fact, exhibited very different growth patterns through time.

-Exploring how growth rate responds to altered TA conditions through time is a natural complement to prior work.
-Others have documented disrupted growth in many calcifiers following abrupt shifts to carbonate system conditions (cite), with substantial attention devoted to understanding the consequences of human-derived ocean acidification (for review see Gazeau et al 2013).
-Drastic drops in salinity also have consequences on growth (cite), though, diluted TA may have interacted with lower salinity.
-Observed declines in growth can signify metabolic downregulation (cite) and an unmet increase in energetic demand (cite), which could result in trade-offs between shell and tissue growth (cite).
-What remains unexplored is how growth may change over time in response to variable TA conditions, specifically in calcifiers known to experience, and tolerate, a wide range of conditions.
+Effects of variation in total alkalinity and salinity at scales local to individual estuaries also intersect with global perturbations.
+Approximately a third of human-produced carbon dioxide emitted to the atmosphere absorbs into the oceans (Sabine et al. 2004).
+Changes to multiple components of the carbonate system of seawater ensue (causing ‘ocean acidification;’ Caldeira and Wickett 2003).
+Thus, both small- and large-scale processes governing variation in TA and S operate within estuaries and can impact the ability of shell-forming taxa to precipitate their calcium carbonate structures.

+Substantial effort has documented how calcifier growth can be disrupted by an altered carbonate system.
+A subset of this work has emphasized effects of temporal characteristics of exposure (e.g., static versus fluctuating conditions, often of pH or CO2), both within and across life stages.
+These efforts have shown that the time course of exposure indeed influences growth and other aspects of performance (cite).
+However, gaps remain in our understanding of whether responses to sudden changes in the carbonate system manifest quickly or build up more slowly, and whether responses continue to hold or abate as perturbed conditions remain in place.
+Such “step change” exposures are not uncommon in nature, and their durations can differ across systems and localities.
+Therefore, information regarding the trajectory of calcifier responses across time is valuable.
+These points become especially relevant to dissecting potential physiological trade-offs in energy allocation – for example among growth (shell or tissue), reproduction, movement, and maintenance – each of which has its own time course and metabolic pathway.

+Explorations of how growth rate responds to altered TA and S are especially suited to extending prior work.
+For example, extensive research has documented disrupted growth in bivalves under ocean acidification (for review see Gazeau et al. 2013), but few if any of these studies have deliberately examined effects of modifying TA.
+Similar limitations in experimental manipulation of TA apply to X, Y, Z [could insert other taxonomic groups where there are reviews].
+Strong drops in salinity are likewise known to affect growth (cite).
+However, potential correlations between decreased S and TA may have blurred the relative importance of these two factors in many such studies.
+Therefore, explicit tests of effects of TA and S on calcification abilities of coastal and estuarine taxa are needed.

-In estuaries, oysters have significant economic and ecological value to coastline habitats and communities.
-As oysters naturally form reefs, they provide habitat for other estuarine species (cite) and can protect shoreline from X (cite).
-Commercially, they are be grown and harvested for consumption, economically contributing to a growing human shellfish diet (cite).
-As such, emphasis is often placed on both growth of the shell and of tissue mass.
-Juvenile growth in particular can be sensitive to abrupt changes in conditions (cite), which, could result in trade-offs between shell or tissue growth (cite).
+Oysters have significant economic and ecological value to coastal populations of humans and wild organisms alike.
+Because many oyster species create structure-forming reefs, they often provide habitat for other estuarine taxa (cite).
+They also help protect against shoreline erosion from waves (Reidenbach).
+Commercially, when reared and harvested for human consumption, they contribute to an expanding shellfish diet (cite).
+In the latter context, relative and absolute amounts of shell and tissue mass become relevant.